Vyral/nick-shivers/_posts/2018-09-14-the-market-is-shiftingwhat-does-that-mean-for-sellers.md

 **4. When listing your home, don’t overprice it.** If you overprice your home in a shifting market that has either plateaued or is going down, then you could get yourself in trouble and lose value.&nbsp;

-However, **remember that real estate is micro-local**: There are some neighborhoods in the Portland area that still don’t have homes on the market, specifically in the luxury price points.
+However, **remember that real estate is micro-local**: There are some neighborhoods in the Portland area that still don’t have homes on the market.
 If &nbsp;we had to make a forecast for the fourth quarter, **I’d say to expect to see this trend continuing, especially with the seasonal downturn.**

 If you’re planning on selling your home, be sure to follow these tips.
 If you have any questions in the meantime, please feel free to reach out to me.